openstack/tempest/HACKING.rst

 - Resources outside of a tenant scope still have the potential to conflict.
-This is a larger concern for the admin tests since most resources and actions that require admin privleges are outside of tenants.
+This is a larger concern for the admin tests since most resources and actions that require admin privileges are outside of tenants.

 - Races between methods in the same class are not a problem because parallelization in tempest is at the test class level, but if there is a json